tpatterson1996/lcc-metadata-manual/contacts.md

 It is also recommended that when you export records, you also export your entire contact list when you export records.
 If you do not export your contact list, and you later import a record that contains a contact not in your library, you may receive an error and have to re-enter the contact to that record.

-**Once your contacts have been added to mdEditor, there are three places in a metadata record where contacts can/must be added. **
+**Once your contacts have been added to mdEditor, there are five places in a metadata record where contacts can/must be added. **

 _Please see the corresponding sections for which contacts should be added where. _

 1. The "Point of Contact” Section of the [Main Tab](/record/main/record-main-copy.md)
 2. The “Responsible Parties” Section in the Citation of the [Main Tab](/record/main/record-main-copy.md)
 3. The “Contacts” Section of the [Metadata Tab](/record/main/metadata-tab.md)
+4. “Source” and “Recipient” of the Allocation Section of the Funding Tab for Projects
+5. “Contacts” in the Distribution Tab for Products

 ---